pbek/QOwnNotes/webpage/src/de/getting-started/markdown.md

 ## Links

-Two of the simpler uses links can be put to is in pointing to webpages and other notes.
-There are multiple ways each of these can be done.
+Two of the simpler uses for links are pointing to webpages or other notes.
+There are multiple ways each of these links can look.

-### External links
+### Externe Links

 ```markdown
 [I'm an inline-style link](https://www.google.com)